 If you do not have a HIPAA release form in place, your designated representative may not be able to obtain important information about your health and medical care.
 This could result in a delay or even denial of necessary treatment.
 It is therefore important to have a HIPAA release form in place if you want your designated representative to be able to act on your behalf in the event that you become incapacitated.

-A HIPAA lawyer in California can help you create a HIPAA release form that meets the requirements of the law and is tailored to your specific needs.
+A HIPAA lawyer in Elk Grove can help you create a HIPAA release form that meets the requirements of the law and is tailored to your specific needs.
 We can also help you plan for incapacity so that you can rest assured knowing that your loved ones will be able to make decisions on your behalf if you are unable to do so yourself.
 Contact us today to learn more about how we can help you protect yourself and your loved ones.
 For a free consultation, call our California estate planning law firm at 916-685-1225 to get started.

 What is HIPAA?

 The Health Insurance Portability and Accountability Act (HIPAA) is a United States legislation that was enacted in 1996.
 The act provides data privacy and security provisions for safeguarding medical information.
 The HIPAA Privacy Rule sets national standards for the protection of personal health information, also known as PHI.
 The Rule requires covered entities to implement administrative, physical, and technical safeguards to protect PHI.
 Covered entities include healthcare providers, health plans, and healthcare clearinghouses.